 For 65 years ManpowerGroup has built a corporate culture of trust, integrity and accountability.
-The ideals of the company's cofounder, Elmer Winter, continue to shape our commitment to doing good by doing well.
+The ideals of the company's co-founder, Elmer Winter, continue to shape our commitment to doing good by doing well.
 Conducting business in an ethical and responsible manner is part of our company's DNA.
 The ManpowerGroup Experience has always been marked by trust, and our daily display of ethical business behaviors has been demonstrated as a competitive edge in the decisions made by clients, candidates, suppliers, employees and governments.
-It is one of the reasons we were named one of the World's Most Ethical Companies for the third consecutive year.
+It is one of the reasons we have been named one of the World's Most Ethical Companies.